buzzqw/TUS/OBSS/OBSSv2-eng.md

 ***Engulf.*** The cube moves up to its speed.
 While doing so, it can enter the space of a Large or smaller creature.
 Whenever the cube enters a creature' \*\*s space, the creature must make a Reflex Saving Throw DC 13.

-If the Saving Throw succeeds, the creature can choose to be pushed back or to the side 5 feet.
+If the Saving Throw succeeds, the creature can choose to be pushed back or to the side 5 meters.
 A creature that chooses not to be pushed takes the consequences of a failed Saving Throw.

 If the Saving Throw fails, the cube enters the creature' \*\*s space, the creature takes 10 (3d6) acid damage and is engulfed.
 The engulfed creature can' \*\*t breathe, is restrained, and takes 21 (6d6) acid damage at the start of the cube' \*\*s turn.
 When the cube moves, the engulfed creature moves with it.

 An engulfed creature can try to escape by taking an Action to make a Fortitude Saving Throw with Strength DC 14.
-If it succeeds, the creature escapes and enters a space of its choice within 5 feet of the cube.
+If it succeeds, the creature escapes and enters a space of its choice within 5 meters of the cube.

 **Ecology**